puppetlabs/puppet-docs/source/pe/3.2/quick_start.markdown

 * **Explore the console**.
 Note that if you click on a node to view its details, you can see its recent history, the Puppet classes it receives, and a very large list of inventory information about it.
 [See here for more information about navigating the console.][console_nav]

-> You now know how to find detailed information about any node in your deployment, including its status, inventory details, and the results of its last Puppet run.
+> You now know how to find detailed information about any node in your deployment, including its status, inventory details, and the results of its last puppet run.

 ### Avoiding the Wait